Last updated on February 7th, 2013 at 05:06 pm

 Throw money at it.

-I wonder how it would be different if I could openly express those icky feelings, instead of running from them.
-Could I just fully feel my feelings, and find out they’re not so bad and they do, after all, pass?
-Maria told me that when she feels anxious, she cooks hot and fast.
-Put the pan on the stove, turn it up high, throw a piece of fish into it, lob some seasonings at it.
-Out comes a delicious dish – a positive outcome of what might otherwise feel very uncomfortable if left to fester.
+I wonder how it would be different if I could openly express those icky feelings instead of running from them.
+Could I fully feel my feelings and find out they’re not so bad, and they do, after all, pass?
+The business owner told me that she cooks hot and fast when she feels anxious.
+Put the pan on the stove, turn it up high, throw a piece of fish into it, and lob some seasonings at it.
+Out comes a delicious dish, a positive outcome of what might otherwise feel very uncomfortable if left to fester.

 I haven’t figured out yet how I could do that with money, but I think it’s got something to do with a shift in thinking.

 For me, mastering personal finance is not about honoring a budget.
-It’s not about the envelope method or cooking from the pantry or knitting from the stash, or reading the books I already have before buying new ones.
+It’s not about the envelope method, cooking from the pantry, knitting from the stash, or reading the books I already have before buying new ones.
 It’s really not about mastering money at all.
 It’s about mastering my fear of experiencing my un-fun feelings.

 Enjoy this special 8WomenDream Guest Contributor story submitted by new and experienced big dreamers throughout the world, edited and published to capture a dream perspective from different points of view.
 Do you have a personal dream story to share with 8WomenDream readers?
 Click here to learn how to submit dream big articles for consideration.